-§ Determining mass of earth:
+§ Determining the mass of the earth:

 § Determining earth's velocity around the sun: